DenisIzmaylov/awesome-telegram-bots/README.md

 + [nosticker_bot](https://github.com/lorien/nosticker_bot) - Telegram bot that removes any sticker posted to the group.
 + [daysandbox_bot](https://github.com/lorien/daysandbox_bot) - group bot that deletes all media/url messages from new users
 + [joinhider_bot](https://github.com/lorien/joinhider_bot) - bot to delete messages about user has joined or left chat
++ [watchdog_robot](https://github.com/lorien/watchdog_robot) - bot to delete links, stickers, GIFs, video, photo and other types of messages in chat

 ### Ruby